JasonCubed132/AOC2022/README.md

+# Acknowledgement
+This is using the AOC Rust template provided by Ryan R Murray [https://github.com/RyanRMurray/AOC2022](https://github.com/RyanRMurray/AOC2022)

 # AOC2022

 Advent of Code is an event run by Eric Wastl.
 For each day leading up to Christmas, programmers are tasked with solving two small problems each day.